-Concerned with how you are feeling?
-Spotting unusual behaviours among any of your friends?
-It's not always easy to recognise how you are feeling, even more so with others.
-A lot of the time it will seem as though there are no signs at all.
-But, if you can identify some of the signals, you could genuinely save someone's life, even yours.
+Concerned with how you're feeling?
+Or noticing some unusual behaviours among any of your friends?
+It's not always easy to recognise the signs of suicidal thoughts, and a lot of the time it will seem as though there are no signs at all, but, if you can identify some of the signals, you could genuinely save someone's life, potentially yours.

 Everything's hopeless, what's the point in living?

 There's nothing positive in my life, everything's negative

 I’m useless, unwanted or unneeded by others

 My unbearable pain is never going to end

 I’m physically numb, and feel cut off from my body

 Taking my own life is my only option

 You may also experience sleeping problems, including waking up too early.
 You may notice changes in your appetite and potentially lose or gain weight.
 Your self-esteem may be very low, and you may try to avoid contact with other people.
 You may feel no need to take care of yourself, either physically or mentally or both.